kay1992cici/learngit/readme.txt

 Now,a new day.
 I want revis some tips.like git status,git commit -m "" git log,git reflog,git hard HEAD,git hard HEAD^.....
+git branch
+Creating a new branch is quick.